 Why you should listen

-She calls herself a chemist and a gardener (and she has a collection of 200 bonsai), but Ameenah Gurib-Fakim is the leading scientist studying the flora of one of the world's key biodiversity hotspots, the island of Mauritius.
-As the managing director of the Centre for Phytotherapy Research (Cephyr) and a professor of organic chemistry at the University of Mauritius, she explores and analyzes plants from the island and their health, nutritional and cosmetic applications.
+Gurib-Fakim has long been a leading scientist studying the flora of Mauritius, one of the world's key biodiversity hotspots.
+As the managing director of the Centre for Phytotherapy Research (Cephyr) and a professor of organic chemistry at the University of Mauritius, she analyzed plants from the island and their health, nutritional and cosmetic applications.

 Ameenah Gurib-Fakim’s TED talk